AndreasLoukakis/rt-ng/day2-content.md

 ```
 Done, let's start with the inbox.

-Our inbox will be a classic MiTOS inbox, with a list of applications that might have different layout semantics (eg different backgound for x type of application).
+Our inbox will be a data list, with items that might have different layout semantics (eg different backgound for x type of application).
 We also need them to be expandable, and display some extra info (we will ignore other common features, like pagination, filters etc).

 Inbox will be rendered in it's own url, have it's own logic and components so it's  a good candidate for a lazy loaded module.